MicrosoftDocs/win32/desktop-src/uxguide/ctrl-list-boxes.md

 **Standard multiple-selection lists and check box lists**

 -   **Is multiple selection essential to the task or commonly used?** If so, use a check box list to make multiple selection obvious, especially if your target users aren't advanced.
 Many users won't realize that a standard multiple-selection list supports multiple selection.
 Use a standard multiple-selection list if the check boxes would draw too much attention to multiple selection or result in too much screen clutter.
 -   **Is the stability of the multiple selection important?** If so, use a check box list, list builder, or add/remove list because clicking changes only a single item at a time.
-With a standard multiple selection list, it's very easy to clear all the selections—even by accident.
+With a standard multiple selection list, it's very easy to clear all the selections even by accident.
 -   **Is the control used to choose zero or more items from a list of values?** If not, use another control.
 For choosing one item, use a single-selection list instead.

 **Preview lists**